-3) Picking or biting at food: think of it like this an extra 100 calories a day through a few picks or nibbles which has the ability to counteract a whole training session and a half in a week or a calorie deficit all together.
+3) Picking or biting at food: an extra 100 calories a day through a few picks or nibbles has the ability to counteract a whole training session and a half in a week or a calorie deficit altogether.

 What does this really mean?
 You hear of it from all the health nuts and experts but what does this phrase mean?
 Quite simply it is far easier to cut 300 calories from your diet through a few light switches than trying to counteract food consumption with exercise.
 Let's put it into perspective:

 The proof is in the pudding...
 The science